ainneo/hooks-filter/README.md

 ## Description
 This is a react.js widget using hooks to filter through products.
 This project only filters through products.
+If you like my project or would like to clone the repo, please be sure to star the repo.
+Thanks!

 ## Technologies Used
 * JavaScript